doda25-team2/operation/ACTIVITY.md

 - Nick [operation#76](https://github.com/doda25-team2/operation/pull/76) → Fixed Prometheus's bundled Grafana ingress, added custom dashboard with two timeseries panels.
 - Justin - no work.
+- Ayush - no work.

 ### Week _ (Dec 22nd - Dec 28th)

 ### Week _ (Dec 29th - Jan 4th)

 ### Week 7 (Jan 5th - Jan 11th)

+- Ayush [operation#79](https://github.com/doda25-team2/operation/pull/79) -> Within extension.md, more details were added and sources were used in order to explain further on which extensions were proposed and how they will help improve.
+Furthermore, an experiment design was explained and how they would be measured using metrics such as the amount of pull requests closed etc. I also made sure that PRs that have been left open for a while were carefully checked and closed.

 ### Week 8 (Jan 12th - Jan 18th)